eas-nano/DeepSPT/README.md

 ```
 Three test python scripts are provided:
   - `simulate_diffusion.py` - Data generation of 2D or 3D diffusion of heterogeneous/homogeneous motion.
-  - `Segmentation_test.py` - test the clustering module on simulated data.
+  - `usage_example.py` - test the clustering module on simulated data.
-  - `Fingerprint_test.py` - test the fingerprint modules on the resulting data from Segmentation_test.py.
-### Own data
-`SEMORE_clustering.find_clust` accepts 2-D localizations containing a temporal element [x,y,t] while
-`SEMORE_fingerprint.Morphology_fingerprint` accepts localizations [x,y] both static and temporal resolved.
-The output of the fingerprintg can then freely be used for further analysis.
+  - `usage_example2.py` -

 ### For demostration
 For demostration regarding presented data contained in the manuscript, please refer to the `_For_puplicaiton` folder where you will find the required information and scripts.
+To run on the same data download the data as outlined below.

+### For demostration
+DeepSPT accepts csv files or numpy arrays of shape (number of tracks, x,y,(z)).
+Simulated data: simulate_diffusion.py, usage_example.py, and usage_example2.py contains functions to simulate trajectories.
+To access data of the publication "Deep learning assisted Single Particle Tracking for automated correlation between diffusion and function" please download from: TBA

 ### Contact